-When the Erase Suspend command is written during the sector erase operation, the device requires a typical of 5 μs (maximum of 20 μs) to suspend the erase operation.
+When the Erase Suspend command is written during the sector erase operation, the device requires a maximum of 20 (typical 5 $\mu$ s) to suspend the erase operation.
 However, when the Erase Suspend command is written during the sector erase time-out, the device immediately terminates the time-out period and suspends the erase operation.